vertica/vertica-kubernetes/DEVELOPER.md

 ## e2e Tests

-The end-to-end (e2e) tests are run through Kubernetes with the kuttl testing framework.
+The e2e tests are run through Kubernetes with the kuttl testing framework.
 The e2e tests only run on operators that were [deployed as an object](#deployment-object).

 Ensure that your Kubernetes cluster has a default storageClass.
 Most of the e2e tests do not specify any storageClass and use the default.
 For details about setting your storageClass, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).